 - By week 12: Look for transfer.
 Is anything changing at home, school, therapy, or safety planning?
 If the barn is the only place she functions better, ask the team how the work will carry into the rest of the week.

-A single good session can give everyone air.
+A single good session can ease the pressure for a few days.
 A single bad session does not mean the work failed.
 The stronger signal is what repeats across the week.
 Watch attendance, safety, school functioning, and family strain.
 Also watch whether your daughter can use any part of the work when the horse is not there.

 Which teens may be good candidates